OIRL/tuDHM/index.md

 M. F. Kasim, "Fast 2D phase unwrapping implementation in MATLAB" [unwrapping](https://github.com/mfkasim91/unwrap_phase/).

 ### Citation
-You can reference tuDHM Numerical Propagation using: R. Castaneda and A. Doblas, "Fast and automatic algorithm to universal recovery of the quantitative phase distribution in digital holographic microscopy," IEEE
+If using tuDHM for publication, please kindly cite the following: R. Castaneda and A. Doblas, "Fast and automatic algorithm to universal recovery of the quantitative phase distribution in digital holographic microscopy," IEEE

 ### Support or Contact